Triston Casas Player Props: Red Sox vs. Blue Jays

 Blue Jays Pitching Rankings

+- The Blue Jays pitching staff is second in MLB with a collective 9.6 strikeouts per nine innings.

-- The Blue Jays' 3.89 team ERA ranks 11th across all MLB pitching staffs.
+- The Blue Jays have the 10th-ranked team ERA among all league pitching staffs (3.94).

 © 2023 Data Skrive.
 All rights reserved.